Disclaimer

 If you cannot manage to engage your dog in different activities, the least you can do is buy a dog treadmill so that your Berner would get the chance to delve into daily exercise, and you would be able to rein in his energy level while keeping the extra calories at bay.
 Win-Win.

-Bernese Cannot Withstand Isolation
+A Bernese Mountain Dog Cannot Withstand Isolation

 If you have made a posh kennel for the dog you want to adopt, refrain from adopting a Bernese mountain dog because this breed does not appreciate even the most comfortable places unless they keep seeing humans around.